The 6 Best Places To Live In New Jersey In 2022

 As anyone who’s spent time in Jersey will tell you, there’s a significant difference between North Jersey and South Jersey.
 Where northerners are enthralled by the bright lights of New York City, southerners are often overwhelmed by Philadelphia.
 In the words of Benjamin Franklin, “This state is a barrel tapped at both ends.”

-Here’s our recommendation on the best places to buy a home in New Jersey.
+Here’s our recommendation on the best places to buy a home in New Jersey in all areas of the state.
 For a complete list of homes available right now, check out New Jersey homes for sale.

 - Average Commute Time: 39.4 minutes